 When to Visit Fort William & Glencoe

-Figuring out the best time to visit Fort William and Glencoe is really more dependent on what your preferences are.
 Overall, the Scottish weather will be best between May and October.
 If you are hoping for some sun and fewer chances of rain, then these are the best months to go visit Fort William and Glencoe.

 However, the Scottish weather is not known to be predictable.
 While there are higher chances of dry and sunny weather during that time, it is not a guarantee.
 The best thing for your trip will be to be prepared.
 Pack a good jacket and a good pair of shoes no matter what time of year you go!
-Also, it is worth noting that temperatures hardly ever skyrocket in Scotland, not even in summer.
-Expect something between 10 to 20 degrees Celsius between May and October.

-In terms of beauty, Fort William and Glencoe are beautiful all year round, and I am sure you will marvel at the snow-filled mountains just as much as when they were green.
+In terms of beauty, both are beautiful all year round, and I am sure you will marvel at the snow-filled mountains just as much as when they were green.
 Fort William, in particular, is actually a great place to visit in winter if you are into snow sports.

 Nevis range is a popular destination for skiers and snowboarders alike.
 A thing worth mentioning that if you are planning to partake in hillwalking – especially Ben Nevis – you should only aim to do so in winter if you are an experienced hillwalker.
 The ice and snow make the climb far more challenging, and it is not recommended to attempt the hill without the necessary equipment and experience.

-How to Get to Fort William & Glencoe
+Getting to Fort William & Glencoe

 Fort William is easily accessible by train, bus or car from Inverness, Edinburgh or Glasgow.
 Please note: If you are going by public transport from Edinburgh, you will have to make your way to Glasgow by bus or train and then take the bus or train towards Fort William.

-CityLink buses drive straight through the Glencoe mountain bus and stop at several points along the way, including Glencoe visitor centre.
 Best is to speak to the driver before you board to ensure the bus stops where you are planning to get off.
 The bus taking you to Glencoe is the same that also runs to Fort William, and the overall journey takes about three hours.

-Buses run from Glasgow about four times a day and tickets are between £30 to £40.
 Sometimes you can snap up a good deal if you book in advance, so it is always worth doing the research before your trip.

 Several buses run from Inverness throughout the day.
-While you can get a direct bus from Inverness to Fort William, you will have to change bus in Fort William itself to get to Glencoe.
-Prices are similar to the ones from Glasgow – plan in about £30 to £40 per ticket – and the journey takes about three hours.
-Click here to view latest prices and schedules.
+While you can get a direct bus from Inverness to Fort William, you will have to change buses in Fort William itself to get to Glencoe.
+Click here to view schedules.

 Fort William’s bus station is right in the town centre, and with only a few bus stops, it is straightforward to navigate.
 It is also right beside a big supermarket so that if you want to quickly buy some snacks for your Glencoe day trip, you can do so.